 At the U.S.-Russia summit meeting in early July 2009, Foreign Minister Lavrov and Undersecretary of State William Burns signed an agreement allowing up to 4,500 annual air flights of troops and lethal supplies through Russia to Afghanistan.
-Lauded by McFaul as "historic," the agreement complements the NATO-Russia arrangement reached in early 2009, under which the U.S. non-lethal equipment has been transiting Russia by land.
-The Administration reports that the new transit routes will save the United States government up to \$133 million annually in fuel, maintenance and other transportation costs, and this agreement is free of any air navigation charges.
-Reportedly, the first flight by the United States using this route took place in early October 2009.
+Lauded by McFaul as "historic," the agreement complements the NATO-Russia arrangement reached in early 2009 on land transit.
+The Administration reports that air transit through Russia would save the United States government up to \$133 million annually in fuel, maintenance and other transportation costs, and that this agreement would be free of any air navigation charges.